Red Corn Poppy Seeds Papaver rhoeas

 Poppies only need soil that is ordinary and moist, but well drained.
-The seeds should not be planted deeply; they just need to be covered with soil.
+The seeds should not be planted deeply; they just need to be compressed into the soil, as they need light to germinate.
 The best method for planting is to mix one part seed with 5 parts sand and scatter over the prepared growing area.

 These varieties of poppy seeds generally germinate in about 20 days.
 You can thin the seedlings to 6” to 8” apart after they emerge.